 Watermelon seeds were found in the tomb of Tutankhamun, who ruled Egypt from 1332 to 1323 B.C.
 It was common practice to place watermelons in royal burial chambers to provide nourishment in the afterlife.

-Ask a kid to draw a watermelon, and you'll probably get the usual green on the outside and red on the inside version.
-But with more than 1,200 varieties out there, watermelons come in many shapes, colors, and flavors (not all are sweet).
+Ask a kid to draw a watermelon, and you'll probably get the usual green on the outside and red on the inside.
+But, with more than 1,200 varieties out there, watermelons come in many shapes, colors, and flavors (not all are sweet).

 In Japan, farmers have developed a square watermelon, designed for easy storage in your fridge.
 And they didn't stop there; they've got cone- and heart-shaped watermelons, too.
 Customers pay big for the novelty, of course.